GenericMappingTools/pygmt/CONTRIBUTING.md

 * Tackle any issue that you wish!
 Some issues are labeled as **"good first issues"** to indicate that they are beginner friendly, meaning that they don't require extensive knowledge of the project.
-* Make a tutorial or example of how to do something.
+* Make a tutorial or gallery example of how to do something.
 * Provide feedback about how we can improve the project or about your particular use case.
 * Contribute code you already have.
 It doesn't need to be perfect!
 We will help you